minhmc2007/Blue-Archive-Linux/README.md

 ## Contributing

 Contributions are welcome to Blue Archive Linux!
-To get started:

 *Note*: All contributions are subject to review by **minhmc2007**.
 I reserve the right to accept, reject, or request changes to any submission to ensure they align with the project’s vision and quality standards.